marriage commissioner and commissioner for oaths Faqs

 Will you provide us with a marriage certificate?

-I will provide you with an "unofficial" Marriage Certificate after the ceremony, to keep as a memento.
-If you wish to get an official marriage certificate, you need to order one: https://www.ehealthsask.ca/
+I will provide you with an "unofficial" Marriage Certificate - written in beautiful calligraphy - after the ceremony, to keep as a memento.
+If you wish to get an official marriage certificate, you will need to order one: https://www.ehealthsask.ca/

 information from fpkmarriage.com